 Certain areas of the High Desert still have pristine night skies, but that natural resource is dwindling with population growth.
 Globally, light pollution is escalating at a rate of more than 2 percent per year, while light pollution in Oregon’s Deschutes County is increasing at an even faster pace.

 What We’re Doing to Help

 There is some good news about light pollution: it’s easier to solve than other types of pollution.
-Individuals, businesses, and whole communities can reduce light pollution by turning off lights, installing timers or motion sensors, or casting lights downward.
-Essentially, the goal is to place the light only where it is needed for visibility and security.
+Individuals, businesses and communities can reduce light pollution by turning off lights, installing timers or motion sensors or casting lights downward.
+Essentially, the goal is to place light only where it is needed for visibility and security.

 Watch for more details about the sky quality meter and all sky camera in future postings.
 And for more information on the importance of dark skies, and a guide for visiting dark sky sites in the region, visit International Dark Sky Association (IDA).
 See www.darksky.org.

 The High Desert Museum curated an original exhibit in 2022, Vanishing Night: Conserving Dark Skies in the High Desert.
 Read more about the exhibit!